tipi-build/docs/05-dependencies.md

 }
 ```

-The key `"cpp-pre/json"` is a github repository path (URI fragment "after" the `github.com/` URI).
+The key `"cpp-pre/json"` is a GitHub repository path (URI fragment "after" the `github.com/` URI).
 It can be any of the following :

-- `gh-user/gh-repo` : Github.com repository path
+- `gh-user/gh-repo` : GitHub.com repository path
 - `file://local/path` URI to represent a local dependency within the current project
 - `gh-user/gh-repo@file://libs/sublibrary` dependency to a _part_ of a remote repository